 In the intro, Courtney Love admits she has not written a book.
 No argument there.
-This isn’t a book -- it’s a loose, sloppy, vain ode to self.
+This isn’t a book — it’s a loose, sloppy, vain ode to self.
 Like a handful of other ego-driven hardcover scrapbooks, this is little more than the lint, lyrics and ticket stubs pulled out of one’s pocket and put on display.
 Even worse, it commits the terrible sin of being boring — and who ever thought Courtney Love could be boring?